LabToolsAU/LabLib/loadCell_HX711/README.md

 Calibration
 -----------

-* Get something with a known weight (100-1000grams).
+* Get something with a known weight (100-10000grams).

 * Upload the loadCellCalibration.ino sketch to your arduino, open the serial monitor and follow the guide.

+* Note the calibration factor and use this in your loadCell.ino sketch

 It calibrates the scale following these points: